novayo/LeetCode/0419_Battleships_in_a_Board/README.md

 * Memory Usage: 14.4 MB, less than 69.03% of Python3 online submissions for Battleships in a Board.

 > find top left

+---

+try_3.py: O(n) O(n)

+* Runtime: 184 ms, faster than 5.29% of Python3 online submissions for Battleships in a Board.
+* Memory Usage: 14.4 MB, less than 93.70% of Python3 online submissions for Battleships in a Board.

+> find top left